finnjon/dong2/README.md

 ###Quill Editor

 For this I used ngx-quill, which can be seen in the package.json.
 To customise the toolbar you need to use the settings as can be seen in the code.

+###Droplet Editing and Completion

+When a droplet is created it is immediately assigned "unverified" and "draft".
+Once enough data has been added (i.e. name, description, questions, keywords etc) it is automatically upgraded to "complete".
+At this point it is possible to have it verified.
+The verification process begins with the owner submitting the droplet for verification at which point it becomes "submitted".
+Once an editor has agreed to edit the droplet, it becomes "under review" and finally when the editor verifies it, it becomes "verified".

+Only once a droplet is verified can it be made "public" and be accessible via the api for apps.